 To receive relevant proposals and quotes from your potential providers, it is imperative to write a precise specification.
 In fact, for the mobile application that your provider will develop to meet your needs and expectations, you still need to correctly and precisely specify these needs and expectations.
-Since the specifications have a legal value: it can be opposable in case of delivery not in accordance with the original specifications.
+Since the specifications have a legal value: they can be opposable in case of a delivery note in accordance with the original specifications.

 Targeting providers adapted to your mobile project:-

 How to find a provider for your mobile application?
 There are many ways to “find” the right provider, the rare pearl.
 One of the methods is to consult freelance platforms like Freelancer or Elance.
 On these platforms, you can target the freelancers that interest you by technology and business.
 Reviews and customer reviews are often very helpful in ensuring the competence of service providers.

 In general, providers are very responsive.
 To avoid having an influx of proposals, specify your needs and the professional qualities required.